Skip navigation

 Overview

 Duo uses the OpenID Connect protocol to deliver two-factor authentication to users and make available the result of the two-factor authentication.
 The flow begins with a health check to Duo's service, followed by a request for authorization.
 After validating this request, Duo redirects the user to a Duo-hosted site for multi-factor authentication.
 Upon a successful second-factor authentication Duo redirects the user to the redirect URI supplied in the initial Authorization request.
-To retrieve the result of the second factor authentication from Duo the client will make a request to the Token endpoint.
+To retrieve the result of the second factor authentication from Duo the client will make a request to the Access Token endpoint.
+The response includes contextual information about the Duo authentication event.

 Duo OIDC MFA Authentication Flow